 It’s Halloween.
-And like the absolute bloody idiot that I am, I completely forgot that the day after Halloween is November 1st.
+Not keeping track of time, I completely forgot that the day after Halloween is November 1st.
 You know, November.
 NaNoWriMo month.
 You might remember that last year was my first ever go at NaNoWriMo, where essentially, you write a whole novel in 30 days.
-I completed it, but swore to myself that next year, I’d go into it a lot more prepared.
+I completed it but swore to myself that next year, I’d go into it a lot more prepared.

 Have I done that?
 Nope.

 So here we are, on the last day of October, the month I loathe most of all, poised on the brink of a big question.
 Do I do NaNoWriMo again this year?
 Despite the fact I have done absolutely zero preparation?

 If you’re in the same boat as me, I’m feeling your struggle.
 However, I did absolutely no preparation last year and still managed to come out the other side a winner.
 So you know, anything’s possible!

 Anyway, before I commit myself to writing at least 1,667 a day for the next 30 days, here are some thoughts on last-minute NaNoWriMo prep, and why it might still be worth going for it, plotless and plan-less.

 Okay, so I’ve got nothing.
 Aside from the actual 50,487-word book that I already wrote last year.
 My last-minute prep plan basically involves speed-reading my first draft and working from there.

 I know the whole point is to write a 50,000-word novel, but it seems counterproductive to start over from scratch when I’ve got a baseline already sitting here.
 I’ve not really done a great deal with it since I completed last year’s challenge, so I’m going to use it as my starting point for this year.